richardsonlima/richardsonlima.github.io/_posts/2022-10-29-singularities-and-blackholes.markdown

 > "The idea of a black hole 'sucking in' a nearby star sounds like science fiction.
 But this is exactly what happens in a tidal disruption event."
 > — Matt Nicholl, Royal Astronomical Society research fellow.

 Black holes are regions of space where gravity is so extreme that nothing, not even light, can escape.
-They form when massive stars collapse, leaving behind a singularity—an infinitely dense point.
+They form when massive stars collapse, leaving behind a singularity an infinitely dense point.

 ---